EdbMails EDB Recovery and Migration software

 9. Verify the Exchange server installation by running the command Get-ExchangeServer on the Exchange Management Shell (EMS)

-4. Create mailboxes and Public folder on the target Exchange
+4. Create mailboxes and Public folder on Exchange 2019 server

 5. Install cumulative updates (CU) on Exchange server 2016